Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 # Conslusion

-As you see above this approach can make code clear and flexible.
+As you can see, this approach can make code clear and flexible.
 Each command contains 5-10 lines of code for one certain purpose.
 These commands can be executed in different parts of an application such as a controller or some rake task.
 And middleware is a simple unit responsible for one action with a command.
-Just adding, removing or rearranging middleware you can run your commands in many different ways.
+Just by adding, removing or rearranging middleware you can run your commands in many different ways.

 You can see an example [here](https://github.com/korolvs/thatsaboy).